prabhuanem/JPaint-FinalProject/README.md

 **Current Functionality**

     1. In Draw mode user has to click on the Key as per the Shapetype required
+    2. Currently this is working when the application is run and in the default mode.

 **Future Scope**